 - a.
 The scheme is 100% funded by the Central Government.
 However, the States/UTs are free to provide additional funds from their own resources if they so desire. - b.
-Further, the States/UTs/Implementing Agencies are also expected to maximize convergence of other schemes of the Centre/States/UTs for the benefit of the SCs.
+Further, the States/UTs/Implementing Agencies are also expected to maximize

-- c.
+- convergence of other schemes of the Centre/States/UTs for the benefit of the SCs. - c.
 The norms for funding under each of the component have been laid down in the respective chapters. - d.
-Post completion of the infrastructure projects under the scheme, their upkeep and operations shall be taken care of by the State Governments and its implementing agencies.
+Post completion of the infrastructure projects under the scheme, their upkeep and operations shall be taken care of by the State Governments/implementing agencies, as the case may be.
 Sufficient provisions shall be kept in the States SCSP allocation for taking up the maintenance, upkeep or operations of all such projects. - e.
-Out of the 5%, under 'Administrative and other charges', up to 1% shall be utilized at Central Level for carrying out various activities such as expenditure related to development of MIS Portal, setting up of TSG and PMU, awards to best performing Districts, procurement of infrastructure, field visits, meetings, IEC activities, evaluation studies, social audit, publications, etc. - f.
-The remaining 4% will be released to the State Governments subject to submission of Annual Action Plan.
-The State can utilize these funds for carrying out the following activities: - i.
-Meeting all kind of expenses related to PIU at State/Districts including infrastructure, salary/wages etc. - ii.
-Need assessment - iii.
-Capacity building and Training - iv.
-IEC Activities - v.
-Expenses of Meetings, Seminars, Visits, special events, Camps etc. - vi.
-Social Audit - vii.
-Evaluation of the Scheme Implementation - g.
+Out of the 5%, under 'Administrative and other charges', up to 1% shall be utilized at Central Level for carrying out various activities such as expenditure related to development of MIS Portal, setting up of TSG and PIU, awards to best performing Districts, procurement of infrastructure, field visits, meetings, IEC activities, evaluation studies, social audit, publications, etc. - f.
+The remaining 4% will be released to the State Governments alongwith funds released against the approved Action Plan.
+The State can utilize these funds for carrying out the following activities: - I. Meeting all kind of expenses related to functioning of Project Implementation Units (PIUs) at State/Districts including infrastructure, salary/wages etc. - II.
+Need assessment - III.
+Capacity building and Training - IV.
+IEC Activities - V. Expenses of Meetings, Seminars, Visits, special events, Camps etc. - VI.
+Social Audit - VII.
+Evaluation of the Scheme Implementation - VIII.
+State level awards to best performing villages - g.
 In order to assist the State Scheduled Caste Corporation for various Administrative expenses, the States/UTs may incur up to 1% of the total CA released to the States/UTs as part of the permissible expenditure against man days spared/used for the scheme implementation by these corporations.

-6. Annual Action Plans (AAPs)
+6. Action Plans (APs)

 - a.
-Before the beginning of each financial year, the State Governments/UTs Administrations will submit an 'Annual Action Plan', prepared in the manner laid down in the concerned chapters of this scheme, having separate proposals under the Adarsh Gram component, Grants-in-Aid component and also the plan for utilizing the administrative expenses for consideration of the Ministry. - b.
-The Annual Action Plan under the Grants-in-aid component should be prepared keeping in view the local requirements and the progress of projects sanctioned earlier, and uploaded in online portal for PM-AJAY, namely https://pmajay.dosje.gov.in.
-The Annual Action Plan under the Adarsh Gram component and Administrative Expense components should also be prepared and uploaded in PM-AJAY portal. - c.
+Before the beginning of each financial year, the State Government/UT Administrations will submit an 'Action Plan', prepared in the manner laid down in the concerned chapters of this scheme, having separate proposals under the Adarsh Gram component, Grants-in-Aid component and also the plan for utilizing the administrative expenses, for consideration of the Ministry. - b.
 Action Plan under Adarsh Gram Component: The Action Plan shall reflect the broader Plan of action to be carried out during the year for effective implementation of this component of the scheme by the State/UT Governments.
-The Action Plan would consist of following:
+The Action Plan would consist of following: - I. Clear timelines for completing each activity in all the selected villages, starting from constitution of Village Level Convergence Committee (VLCC) to preparation, finalization and approval of VDPs by the DL-PACC; - II.
+Projected requirement of Funds for the year indicating the no. of Village c.
+Action Plan under the Grants-in-Aid component: